Skip to main content

 How the auction mechanics work

-SkyMiles Experiences runs on the same iSynApp engine as the Marriott, Hilton, IHG, and Delta Moments platforms.
+SkyMiles Experiences runs on the same iSynApp engine that powers the Marriott Bonvoy Moments, Hilton Honors, and IHG auction platforms.
+(New to points auctions entirely?
+Our beginner's guide covers the basics.)
 The mechanics you need to know:

 The auction format actually fits this kind of experience well.
 The "right price" is wildly subjective.
 A 180,000-mile Backstreet Boys suite is either a dream or a ripoff depending on how much the member wanted that specific show.